Please note this event has been postponed to Sunday September 13th due to Covid 19.

 The final judging will occur from 12:00 pm.
 The sculpture will be judged from one “viewable” side (back of sculpture need not be carved or finished).
 Viewable side established by the contestant (indicated by location of participant sign).

-There will be walk in registration on the day, but you can also register online which gives us some
+There will be walk in registration on the day, but you can also register online at the Enviro Hub website.

 Have a plan before starting of what Marine creature you plan to sculpt.
 Pack your sand very hard and use lots of water.
 Use mounds or stacks of very wet sand then carve out the shape you want.
 Use deep cuts and features to add detail to the sculpture.